twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 4c.md

 case expressions
 if we evaluate it with a value that does not have a matching pattern
 - we get undefined

+nested if statements look digusting
+- use a case statement